Sign up to our Newsletter

 Former Head of Pre-Law Office, Northeastern University, & Admissions Officer, Brown University

 If you’re considering joining the legal field, you’ve likely come across the term “JD.”
 To learn more about this term, read on!
-This guide will go over one of the most popular legal degrees pursued, a JD, and how it can be used.
+This guide will go over one of the most popular legal degrees pursued, a Juris Doctor program, and how it can be used.

 What Is a JD Degree?